Riding a bike is a delightful experience unless it starts giving you trouble in the middle of the road!

 When you hear a “clank” sound while riding your bike, it might be happening because the pedal is hitting the frame.
 Sometimes, you will just hear the noise even if the pedals are not loose.

-If it occurs, keep your bike in an upside-down position and rotate the pedals by your hand.
+If it occurs, keep your bike in an upside-down position and rotate the pedals with your hand.
 In this way, you will figure out if the bike’s pedal is hitting the frame or not.

 Well, if it’s happening because of any dent, you can just take it to the repair shop and fix the parts.